Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Prompted a lot of discussion and enthusiasm for working in the school vegetable gardens
+Not at this stage but some potential plans for the future!

 Helpful Report

 What are three words that describe the activities in this kit?
-Inspiring Noticing Mapping
+Exciting, Motivating and Encouraging

 How effective was the resource in fostering critical thinking about food waste issues?